ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
 In this project I started building the popular game called Hangman.
 In our group we could chose between this game and the other well known called Tic Tac Toe.
 I used to play Hangman with my friends when I was young so that's the main reason why I chose this game.
 Also, I took into account the complexity of the games and the time limit we have Hangman more looks like an achievable mission.

 ## Rules
 - Play with a group.
 - Someone guess a word and writes it down.
 - Have a person select a letter of the alphabet.
 - If the letter is contained in the word/phrase, the group or individual takes another turn guessing a letter.
-T
 - If the letter is not contained in the word/phrase, the group or individual need to try again, a portion of the hangman is added.

 The game continues until: